karllhughes/learn/_posts/2021-05-20-client-onboarding.md

 ---
 layout: post
 title: How Draft.dev Works with Clients
 description: "Transparency is the key when working with clients.
-This article is about how Draft.dev mastered it. "
+This article is about how Draft.dev mastered it."
 categories: processes
 cta: Call
 author: karl